treyhunner/treyhunner.github.com/source/_posts/2020-01-07-functions-can-be-passed-around.markdown

     return (len(string), string.casefold())
 ```

-We could pass this `length_and_alphabetical` function as the `key` argument to `sorted` to sort our strings by their length first and by their case-insensitive letters afterward:
+We could pass this `length_and_alphabetical` function as the `key` argument to `sorted` to sort our strings by their length first and then by their case-normalized representation:

 ```pycon
 >>> fruits = ['kumquat', 'Cherimoya', 'Loquat', 'longan', 'jujube']